willfurnass/dotfiles/README.md

 ## Installation

-Run `make`.
+Install GNU Stow then run `make`.
 This creates many symlinks after first creating backups of the symlink targets.

 ## To do